DeathCamel58/denon-reverse-engineering/Writerside/topics/Engine.md

 ## Related Files

 - [](Controller-Assignments.md) covers how the hardware controls different functions of this application.
+- [](Engine-MIDI-Devices.md) covers how this application finds its control surface, wheel displays and mixer over MIDI, and where their MCU firmware and versions live.
 - [](Engine-Ghidra-Analysis.md) covers getting this binary into a navigable state in Ghidra.
 - [](Engine-Networking.md) covers the gRPC services, discovery, and cloud endpoints.